 Before your child has a bone marrow transplant (BMT)

-We need to prepare for your child’s bone marrow transplant (BMT) by examining his or her heart, kidneys, lungs, ears (hearing) and teeth.
+Part of the preparation for your child’s bone marrow transplant (BMT) will involve examining their heart, kidneys, lungs, ears (hearing) and teeth.
 This allows us to identify any health issues so we can make sure that your child is in the best possible health before the BMT.
 As part of the preparation, we will also arrange for you and your child to meet the team who will be caring for you throughout your hospital stay and after you go home.

 What tests will my child need?